-Helping your child form dental care habits at an early age will ensure strong healthy teeth that will last a lifetime.
-Experts at Green Dental Care in Parker, CO share the following tips for taking care of your child’s teeth.
+Helping your child form dental care habits at an early age will ensure strong, healthy teeth that will last a lifetime.
+In honor of Children’s Oral Health Month, our 80134 dentists share the following tips for taking care of your child’s teeth.

 Regulate Feeding Schedules

 It is also unwise to leave your baby with his or her feeding bottle throughout the night or day while the baby is in the crib.
 Unregulated feeding increases the likelihood that oral bacteria will thrive in the mouth of your baby since there is unlimited access to sugary substances.
-Dentists in Parker, CO recommend that you take away the feeding bottle as soon as the baby is full.
-Follow this with wiping the gums using a damp cloth as suggested earlier.
+Our family dental office in Paker, CO, recommends that you take away the feeding bottle as soon as the baby is full.
+Follow this with wiping the gums using a damp cloth, as suggested earlier.

 Start Brushing Once Your Child’s Teeth Erupt

 Dr. Chris Green explains that two front teeth in the lower jaw are normally the first to erupt in a baby’s mouth.
 Once these teeth appear, start brushing them without using any toothpaste.
 A baby toothbrush and plain water are sufficient at this stage.
 Why wouldn’t you use toothpaste at this stage?
-Our friend, Dr. Taher Dhoon, a dentist in Greeley CO explains that the ingredients of toothpaste may be very harsh for your young child at this point in their lives.
+Our friend, Dr. Kim, an emergency dentist in Lexington, KY, explains that the ingredients of toothpaste may be very harsh for your young child at this point in their lives.
 Brush the teeth each morning and night for maximum benefit from this habit.

 Know When to Introduce Toothpaste

-Toothpaste contains compounds which kill bacteria, fight bad odor and strengthen teeth.
+Toothpaste contains compounds that kill bacteria, fight bad odor, and strengthen teeth.
 It is therefore important for you to introduce toothpaste to the oral care routine of your child as soon as possible.
 This should happen once your child learns how to spit when instructed.
 When this milestone is reached, introduce fluoride-free toothpaste and use it to brush your child’s baby teeth.

 Introduce Flossing at Age 3